In short, it is an eclectic musical sandwich you’ll either gorge on or spit out – charming at best, and uneven at worst.

 but it is, without a doubt, the most fun 42 minutes of listening I have had in a while.
 After all, the best music is in the risks, and FIDLAR are all about them on their third effort.

-Although some of Almost Free feels scattershot, there is a likability to the album that helps you push through its unbalanced detours.
+Almost Free can feel unfocused at times, but there is a likability to the album that helps you push through these detours.
 Instead of relying their expected musical quiver of distortion and disgruntled screaming, FIDLAR, to the benefit of their sound, plays with new musical influences, layering their knucklehead punk with the lighter, pop-driven instrumentation of harmonicas, horns, and ballad-rock piano melodies.

-“Scam Likely” is one of those fearless gambles into new musical territory – it is a groovy orchestral banger that is a welcomed improvement on their last album’s Clash-inspired “Why Generation.”
+“Scam Likely” is one of those fearless gambles into new musical territory—it is a groovy orchestral banger that is a welcomed improvement on their last album’s Clash-inspired “Why Generation.”
 The brassy fun continues with the soul-stirring fanfare on the lyric-less ”Almost Free.”
 “Good Times Are Over” and “Thought.
-Mouth.” are above average pop-punk anthems, while “Alcohol,” set at a blistering pace, is FIDLAR’s bread-and-butter – mosh-pit worthy surfabilly served with a side of downtrodden, satirical lyricism.
+Mouth.” are above average pop-punk anthems, while “Alcohol,” set at a blistering pace, is FIDLAR’s bread-and-butter: mosh-pit worthy surfabilly served with a side of dark satirical lyricism.
 If you loved the Beastie Boys or Rage Against the Machine, “Get Off My Rock” is a solid homage to rap-rock that feels honest enough to avoid the “contrived” critique.

 “By Myself,” the highlight of the album, is FIDLAR at their most ridiculous and creatively daring.